Nathanbn123/Angular-Site-Clone/README.md

 ## Description

-_This application provides the user with the opportunity to see a recreation of a popular cell phone service copmany site!_
+_This application provides the user with the opportunity to see a recreation of a popular cell phone service company site!_

 ## Specs

-## An image of the original site!

-## An image of my clone!
+## Features

+### _Completed_
+*   _Application will generate a number info cards for corresponding data entries_

+### _Planned Features_
+* _Application will display a number of info cards that will display information about the countries that are served by the company using collected data_
+* _Apllication nav-bar will have functional drop-down menus when the user hovers over a nav option_